tonybranfort/flex-acl/README.md

 * determines `method` and `query` property specific defaults for `flex-acl`.
 See [`propsToTest`](#propsToTest).
 * can be applied for each specific property.
 See [`propsToTest`](#propsToTest).

-See [`propsToTest`](#propsToTest) for which properties are tested, setting option values specific to properties and the order of heirarchy for setting options values.
+See [`propsToTest`](#propsToTest) for setting which properties are tested, setting option values specific to properties and the order of heirarchy for options values.

 Acl rules are matched from an http request using [filter-objects](https://github.com/tonybranfort/filter-objects) `makeFilterFn` / `filter`.
 As such it uses the same options object which is shown below.
 The default values are specific to `flex-acl`.

-In the options object, TObj is the acl rule and PObj is the http request object.
+In the options object, TObj ('target object') is the acl rule and PObj ('pattern object') is the http request object.

 ```javascript
 var globalDefaultOptions = {